We imagine a world in which all people feel justice is administered with dignity and fairness.

 The murder of George Floyd in May 2020 was a significant turning point in the movement to modernize policing in the United States.
 Though there were incidents of abuse of authority and use of excessive force for years, George Floyd’s murder created a national reckoning.
 There was such shock and such a ground swell of emotion and self-reflection across the country that any argument to maintain the status quo in policing was simply no longer defensible.

-The Curve was formed to support early adopter leaders in policing to help them evolve their cultures and build their leaders.
+The Curve was formed to support early-adopter leaders in policing to help them evolve their cultures and build their leaders.
 Our work comes directly from the chiefs and sheriffs who are “ahead of the curve,” already embracing modern theories of leadership and evolving their cultures for the better, combined with some of Simon Sinek’s work and others like him.
-We are committed to advance the profession away from traditional policing towards the more modern One-by-One policing and to change the definition of what a healthy police culture is.
+The Curve is committed to advance the profession away from traditional policing towards the more modern One-by-One policing and to change the definition of what a healthy police culture is.

 Chief Jack Cauley

-Chris previously served as the Undersheriff at the San Mateo County Sheriff's Office (CA) and before that, was the 11th Police Chief of the Mountain View Police Department (CA), where he dedicated over 28 years to serving the Mountain View community.
+Chris is a founding board member and Executive Director of The Curve.
+He previously served as the Undersheriff at the San Mateo County Sheriff’s Office (CA) and before that, was the 11th Police Chief of the Mountain View Police Department (CA), where he dedicated over 28 years to serving the Mountain View community.

 Chris is an internationally recognized speaker and writer, specializing in adaptive leadership cultures, digital engagement, and crisis communications.
 Chris also serves in several leadership positions on multiple boards, including his position as Chair on the Int’l Assoc.
 Of Chiefs of Police Human and Civil Rights Committee, advisor for Government Social Media, fellow for the Future Policing Institute, and as board member on the Global Advisory Council for the Crisis Ready Institute.